 For small business, every day is a jungle out there.
-And while plenty of businesses start out excitedly swinging from the vines, many struggle to survive and thrive in the wild.
-In fact, according to a UTS study:
+And while plenty of businesses start out excitedly, there are many reasons why business start-ups may fail to thrive.

-However, it also means many start-ups are fuelled by enthusiasm instead of basing the business around a solution to a problem that enough people want solved.
+Entrepreneurship is encouraged more than ever these days, and so it should be.
+This means, however, that many start-ups are fuelled by enthusiasm instead of basing the business around a solution to a problem that enough people want solved.

 Even if you have an in demand product or service that people want, you need good planning and smart management to compete and win in the business world over the long term.

 Here are seven tactics if you want to thrive in small business.

 Is your brand just another face in a crowd?
 Is there enough in your products or services that people can see stands out from the competition?
 Are you too general?
 The jack of all trades, but expert at none?

 A unique selling proposition (USP) and speciality can attract attention and lure more loyal customers.
 A USP is a statement that succinctly outlines how your business, product, or service is different from that of your competition.
 It identifies what makes your business the better choice, and why your target clients should choose you over the competition.